F1248/OpenCore-Legacy-Patcher/docs/BOOT.md

 Now that you've loaded OpenCore, "select Install macOS":

-* This will be the OpenCore Picker
+* This will be the OpenCore Boot Picker

 ![](../images/OpenCore-Boot-Picker.png)